scs-edpo/lab04-flowing-retail/docs/submissions/A1_E1_Gr4_KafkaStart.md

 - The consumer lagged behind the producer significatly.
 - Given the property of the conusmer `auto.offset.reset= earliest` if a reset of the consumer group occurs, the consumer will start from the beginning of the topic.
 - Processing one partition at a time points towards an attempted rebalance where ideally another consumer would take care of the other partition.
+-
+- //TODO test wether consumer lag has an effect on data loss. yes if the retention is short.
+- data is within kafka, this no data loss if the consumer just can t consume it.